 Ask family members or friends to help out with physical tasks you can't do

-you.
+- Be honest with your doctor about your pain.
 Ask for a referral to a counselor or pain management specialist.
-Your
+A prescription antidepressant or

-your work supervisor to make a return-to-work plan, if necessary.
+your work supervisor to make a return-to-work plan, if needed.
 Ask for an ergonomic consultation if you need to learn how to do some of your job

 duties differently to avoid hurting your back again.